YunoHost-Apps/indexhibit_ynh/doc/DESCRIPTION.md

 Over the years Indexhibit was featured in design magazines and was part of art school curriculums.
 Vaska has conducted Indexhibit workshops on three continents.

 Indexhibit is not a 'platform' and there is no tracking or selling of your data.
 You do you.

-Indexhibit is free and open source.
-You can download Indexhibit by creating an account.